dylanuecker/dotfiles/README.md

 I leave figuring out HDMI to you later, my friend.
 Will definitely have to enable GPU first, and maybe restart xorg since nvidia module needs to be loaded before xorg starts.
 I don't know you'll figure it out.

+I also should really be using relative paths in here (e.g. in case I want to move ~/dotfiles to ~/.dotfiles)